pomme-clic/s-money-documentation/docs/usecases/accounts/AccountClosure-v2.md

 * * *
-# Account closure initiated by the bank, with a notice period
+## Account closure initiated by the bank, with a notice period

-## Overview

 In this case, the account remains available for 60 days.
 After this "notice period", the closure process starts.
 Please note that this case does not apply when the account is closed due to fraud.